aasantos/GPU_SV/README.md

-The output of the analysis is saved on a .txt file whose name indicates the type of model estimated and when GPU is used, the tag gpu is added.
+The output of the analysis is saved on a .txt file whose name indicates the type of model estimated and if the GPU is used, the tag gpu is added.
 For example, after estimating the SVTL-GPU (7) model, the file svtlestimgpu.txt is created.